Global Classroom Mountain View Style

 The goal of this year's Global Classroom project was to broaden students' understanding of diverse perspectives and cultures as they worked collaboratively to consider local, national, and world issues.

 World History II and Government classes at Mountain View High School continued their partnership with the Colbert School in Reims France with the hopes of expanding and sharing ideas across curriculums and cultures.

-The main goal of this learning partnership was to develop and strengthen student skills in the FCPS Portrait of a Graduate Global and Ethical Citizen attribute.
+The main goal of this learning partnership is to develop and strengthen student skills in the FCPS Portrait of a Graduate Global and Ethical Citizen attribute.
 Students participating in this program also strengthened their communication, collaboration, critical thinking, and goal-directed resilience skills.

 Students participated in a second Skype session to clarify and strenghten their relationships and finalyze their guiding questions for their collabrative research and writing on Padlet.